-A. All ILECs and designated Lifeline Eligible Telecommunications Carriers (ETCs) are required to advertise and offer Lifeline service to customers.
-For KLSP purposes, a Lifeline ETC must use its "own facilities" to provide service and request the KLSP credits.
+- A. All ILECs and designated Lifeline Eligible Telecommunications Carriers (ETCs) are required to advertise and offer Kansas Lifeline Service Program (KLSP) to customers.9 For KLSP purposes, a Lifeline ETC must use its "own facilities"10 to provide service and request the KLSP credits.
 Effective July 1, 2013, CLECs and electing carriers may elect to cease offering Lifeline service upon 90-days' notice to the Commission.
 K.S.A.
-66-2006(d).

-B. Discuss with the Company how it accounts for all revenue earned from a Lifeline subscriber to ensure it reports the total monthly service charge less any Federal Lifeline Program credits/revenue reimbursement.
-Determine any reductions or adjustments the
+66-2006(d). - B. Discuss with the Company how it accounts for all revenue earned from a Lifeline subscriber to ensure it reports the total monthly service charge less any Federal Lifeline Program credits/revenue reimbursement.
+Determine any reductions or adjustments the Company makes to reduce the revenue recovered from a Lifeline subscriber (e.g. company contribution, Federal and/or State Lifeline discounts, etc.).
+Discussions should include how each reduction or adjustment is accounted for and the impact, if any, on the revenue reported to the KUSF.